t41372/Open-LLM-VTuber/README.md

 The frontend stream chunks of `Float32Array` with a sample rate of `16000` to the backend.

 ### Add support for new TTS providers
-1. Implement `TTSInterface` defined in `tts/tts_interface.py`.
+1. Implement `TTSInterface` defined in `src/open_llm_vtuber/tts/tts_interface.py`.
-1. Add your new TTS provider into `tts_factory`: the factory to instantiate and return the tts instance.
+2. Add your new TTS provider into `tts_factory`: the factory to instantiate and return the tts instance.
-1. Add configuration to `conf.yaml`.
+3. Add configuration to `conf.yaml`.
 The dict with the same name will be passed into the constructor of your TTSEngine as kwargs.
+4. Modify the `src/open_llm_vtuber/config_manager/tts.py` to add the configuration into the config validation pydantic model.

 ### Add support for new Speech Recognition provider
-1. Implement `ASRInterface` defined in `asr/asr_interface.py`.
+1. Implement `ASRInterface` defined in `src/open_llm_vtuber/asr/asr_interface.py`.
 2. Add your new ASR provider into `asr_factory`: the factory to instantiate and return the ASR instance.
 3. Add configuration to `conf.yaml`.
 The dict with the same name will be passed into the constructor of your class as kwargs.
+4. Modify the `src/open_llm_vtuber/config_manager/asr.py` to add the configuration into the pydantic model.

-### Add support for new LLM provider
+### Add support for new LLM provider (stateless)
-1. Implement `LLMInterface` defined in `llm/llm_interface.py`.
+1. Implement `LLMInterface` defined in `src/open_llm_vtuber/agent/stateless_llm/stateless_llm_interface.py`.
 2. Add your new LLM provider into `llm_factory`: the factory to instantiate and return the LLM instance.
 3. Add configuration to `conf.yaml`.
 The dict with the same name will be passed into the constructor of your class as kwargs.
+4. Modify the `src/open_llm_vtuber/config_manager/stateless_llm.py` to add the configuration into the config validation pydantic model.

 ### Add support for new Translation providers
-1. Implement `TranslateInterface` defined in `translate/translate_interface.py`.
+1. Implement `TranslateInterface` defined in `src/open_llm_vtuber/translate/translate_interface.py`.
-1. Add your new TTS provider into `translate_factory`: the factory to instantiate and return the tts instance.
+2. Add your new translation provider into `translate_factory`: the factory to instantiate and return the translator instance.
-1. Add configuration to `conf.yaml`.
+3. Add configuration to `conf.yaml`.
 The dict with the same name will be passed into the constructor of your translator as kwargs.
+4. Modify the `src/open_llm_vtuber/config_manager/tts_preprocessor.py` to add the configuration into the config validation pydantic model.

 # Acknowledgement